planetf1/maestro-knowledge/cli/README.md

 # The CLI will prompt you to select a document if not specified
 ./maestro-k document delete --vdb=my-database --collection=my-collection

+# Search and query also prompt for a collection when --collection is omitted
+./maestro-k search "example" --vdb=my-database ./maestro-k query "example" --vdb=my-database

+# Note: Prompts are skipped in non-interactive contexts and with --dry-run; pass --collection to avoid prompting
 ```

 #### Auto-completion Setup